 Hovering over the ‘?’ icon next to the fields displays the placeholder strings for the area.
 This allows you to customize how the field appears in your transactional emails, like the example below.
 You can see that you can customize the site title, site address, site URL, order date, and order number.

-This is how your customizer will look like when you choose a generic email template:
+This is what your customizer will look like when you choose a generic email template:

 Next on the list, we have WooCommerce Plugins.